rafsanulhasan/rafsanulhasan/README.md

 Me name is Rafsanul Hasan and here is a little information about me:

 - 🔭 I’m currently working on ...
 [The Sharp Factory Samples](https://www.github.com/thesharpfactory/samples)
 - 🌱 I’m currently learning ...
-Kubernetes, Microservices and Enterprise Architecture
+Kubernetes, Microservices and Enterprise Architecture, Data Science and analytics Python
 - 👯 I’m looking to collaborate on ...
 A project based on ERM and E-Commercethat I'm currently working on
 - 🤔 I’m looking for help with ...
 Domain Driven Design, Event Driven Architecture
 - 💬 Let's discuss about ...